 Their success is built on the hard work of their staff, which was evident when our Tensor reporter spoke to Amanda Hughes, HR & Payroll Administrator, to find out how they’ve been getting on with the Tensor smart card time and attendance system.

-First installed in 2008, Lancashire Fire & Rescue Service’s HQ was in need of a time and attendance system that could also help with their access control needs.
-The then Head of HR, Brendan Hamilton, and the IT team worked together with Tensor to oversee the install in order to streamline the day-to-day and administration side of their operations.
+Prior to the installation, Lancashire Fire & Rescue Service’s HQ was in need of a time and attendance system that could also help with their access control needs.
+The then Head of HR, Brendan Hamilton, and the IT team worked together with Tensor to oversee the installation in order to streamline the day-to-day and administration side of their operations.

 “We also set up the smart cards for access control with specific zone access,” she went on to tell the Tensor reporter, “the correct access for authorised personnel became one less thing to worry about.”